Institutional Scholarship Guidelines

 the fall and spring semester, and earn 30 credit hours during the academic year.

 Student-athletes that participate in a head-count sport, for the University of South Alabama, receive athletic aid that covers 100% of their USA tuition and fees, room, board, and books.
-These student-athletes are not eligible to receive Institutional Scholarships.
+These student-athletes are not eligible to also receive USA Freshman Admission Scholarships.

 The institutional cap does not apply to scholarship recipients within the College of Medicine.